How to Sell a House By Owner in Washington (2026 Update)

 Required Essential Documents in WashingtonStatutory Warranty Deed, Purchase and Sale Agreement, Settlement Statement (ALTA), Mortgage Payoff Statement, Preliminary Title Report, HOA Resale Certificate, Property Tax Statement, Form 17 Disclosure, Property Survey, etc.

-Selling your house without a realtor means you choose to sell your house yourself and manage the transaction independently, bypassing the traditional 2.5% to 3% listing agent commission.
 By taking this route, you are responsible for pricing, marketing, conducting showings, and negotiating terms directly with buyers or their agents.
-Because Washington is an “escrow state,” you will still work with a title and escrow company to handle the legal transfer of funds and the recording of the deed, rather than a mandatory closing attorney.
+You will also need to work with a title and escrow company to handle the legal transfer of funds and the recording of the deed.

 What Does Selling a House By Owner in Washington Mean?